waxs/hangin/README.md

 ## About

+Currently I'm still working on the package.
 Check out my [personal website](http://sanderhidding.nl) for more information.
 That's all folks!
 Cheers.